HOW DOES RALA WORK?

 BENEFITS OF RALA

-High efficiency for condensing any nucleic acid or anionic small molecules into nanoparticles with industry acceptable characteristics
+Can condense multiple nucleic acids or anionic small molecules into nanoparticles with industry acceptable characteristics at a clinical relevant scale

 Cellular delivery of nucleic acids that outperforms current delivery platforms in vitro.
 RALA nanoparticles are capable of entering cells, disrupting endosomes, and releasing the cargo for maximal effect